Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 To ensure a smooth departure, a 30-45 day lead time is recommended.

-After the letter of entry has been issued, your personal consultant (Travel Service Specialist) will confirm the information for you.
-Please be sure to check that the name and document number are the same as those on your Taiwan Traveler's Permit!
+When the Tibet Entry Permit comes in, your personal consultant (Travel Service Specialist) will confirm the information for you.
+Please be sure to check that the name and document number are the same as those on your Taiwan Compatriot Permit!

-After confirmation, we will collect the final payment and invite you to join our tour group, which includes staff and tour guides, as well as local Tibetan drivers and tour guides, who will send messages inside.
+After confirmation, we will collect the final payment and invite you to join our tour group, which includes the staff and the tour guide on the Tibet entry paper, as well as the local driver and tour guide of your tour in Tibet will send messages inside.

-5. How to get the Tibet Entry Letter and Travel
+5. How to get a Tibet Entry Permit and Travel

-The original letter of entry is required to enter Tibet by plane; we will arrange the letter of entry guide in Chengdu to deliver the letter of entry to you and confirm that you check in and board the plane before leaving, and the letter of entry is required to enter the group (that is, the whole group enters together), so please be sure to abide by the letter of entry guide to the group in advance of the meeting time and tips, the train to Tibet is mostly photocopies/printed copies can be taken (subject to the requirements of the station).
+Flying into Tibet requires the original Tibet entry paper; we will arrange to send the Tibet entry information to the tour guide in Chengdu, the important Tibet entry documents to your hands, and confirm that you are on board the plane and on board the plane before leaving, and the Tibet entry certificate needs to enter the group (that is, the whole team to enter together), be sure to abide by the tour guide in advance in the group to give the collection time and tips, train Tibet is mostly photocopies / prints can be taken (to station requirements prevail).

-Tibet Entry Permit (Tibet Entry Letter) from the beginning to the departure of the tour, backward schedule
+Tibet Entry Permit from the beginning to the departure of the tour, backward schedule

 • One year before departure: You can consult and book the trip you want to join, and many customers confirm the trip one year before departure!